joticajulian/koinos-contracts-as/README.md

 If all is well, then you've just deployed your token contract to the address you've entered previously in the `_TOKEN_CONTRACT_ID` field.
-You can register the token in your `koinos-cli` wallet and begin to interact with it.
+You can register the token with `koinos-cli` and begin to interact with it.
 You may also use [Koinos Blocks](http://koinosblocks.com) to interact with your token.
-Just search the `_TOKEN_CONTRACT_ID` in the search field of Koinos Blocks.
+Just search by entering the `_TOKEN_CONTRACT_ID` in the search field of Koinos Blocks.

 ### Step 5: Minting new Tokens